 To confirm whether that may be the case, you can test your site via a web service such as Down For Everyone Or Just Me (enter the URL of your website into the search field on the page) to see whether the site appears down for everyone else, or try to visit your website via another network, such as from a phone or tablet over its cellular connection after disabling wifi on the device.

-To speed up that process, when opening a ticket, calling, or chatting in with your support request, please try to include your public IPV4 IP address (which you can obtain here) so that a support technician can help resolve the issue as quickly as possible.
+To speed up that process, when opening a ticket, calling, or chatting in with your support request, please try to include your public IPV4 IP address so that a support technician can help resolve the issue as quickly as possible.
 Please also include any error messages displayed in your browser (or email, FTP or SSH client) when attempting to connect.